All Things Shipping

 The Value of Shipping Insurance

-You’ve put a lot of time and effort into your products and in cultivating your customer base, so the last thing you want is to have any of your shipments not arrive as expected.
-It’s not only very costly but can feel defeating, for both you and your customers.
 Shipping insurance is all about having a backup plan that optimizes for the unexpected.
 Depending on the type and amount of coverage, this insurance may help your company to cover its costs if a package gets lost in transit or is damaged to the degree that it is deemed unacceptable by the recipient.
-Insurance can be purchased from most major carriers, or in some cases, from a third-party company.

 Base Coverage: Declared Value

 One important aspect to point out is the subject of declared value.
 What some carriers will initially offer with shipments is not actually shipping insurance, but rather “declared value coverage.”
 Declared value lists the maximum liability that the carrier may have to pay out if a package is damaged or lost, and has built-in maximum limits and other stipulations.
+Carrier insurance, which is typically offered directly through shipping carriers, differs from third-party shipping insurance in terms of cost, coverage, and benefits, and is often priced higher with different coverage terms.

 One stipulation right off the top, in many cases, is that the package must have been damaged while in the possession of the carrier, and the shipper will need to be able to prove that.
-The maximum payout limits are generally capped at $100.
-For items worth more than that, most carriers also offer the option to purchase insurance that will reimburse you for the declared value.
+The maximum payout limits are generally capped at $100, so it is important to consider maximum coverage and whether you need to purchase additional coverage for high-value items to ensure full protection.

 Checking the Fine Print

 When considering adding additional insurance coverage, there will be several aspects you’ll need to review closely.
 For instance, each carrier will have items they won’t cover, as well as certain destinations that won’t qualify for coverage.
 Plus, there can be coverage limits when shipping certain types of items.
+Insurance cover typically includes protection against loss, damage, and sometimes delays during transit, but it is important to understand exactly what is included in your policy.

-So, any time your business is shipping items and is considering adding insurance, be sure to read the fine print about coverage.
-Will, for example, the theft of a package be covered?
-Does the carrier have an exclusion that won’t cover certain items being shipped?
-Those are just some aspects you’ll need to take into account.
-For instance, the USPS has a list of items it won’t cover.
 These can include perishable items, products that are too fragile for safe delivery, or items not packed securely.
 UPS also has a similar list of items it prohibits or does not provide coverage on.
 You can’t, for example, get coverage from the UPS on items such as antiques, fish tanks, clocks, and china, to name a few.
+Parcel shipping insurance covers incidents such as damage, loss, or failed delivery attempts during transit, but the specifics can vary by carrier and policy.

-When Does Getting Carrier Coverage Make Sense?
+When Does Getting Carrier or Third Party Shipping Insurance Coverage Make Sense?

 Be sure to keep good track of all the packages you ship, keeping organized records of how each one is covered.
 Which entity is providing coverage for a particular package and for what dollar amount?
-When you do this—and a customer lets you know that a package hasn’t arrived or it was banged up during transit—then you can move forward to the next steps with more confidence.
+The shipping carrier you choose plays a key role in offering or managing insurance options, so selecting the right carrier is important for effective risk management.

-Coverage and Policies
+Insurance Coverage and Policies

 Carrier specifics and other shipping insurance options.